-‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce
+‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce?

 ‘Young And The Restless’ Justin Hartley Cast In ‘Bad Moms’ Sequel: ‘This Is Us’ Actor To Play Male Stripper

-Nikki fights for family.
+Nikki fights for her family.

 Meanwhile, Nikki is fighting to keep her family together.
 Young and the Restless spoilers hint that the Newmans are falling apart.
 Victor fled town in search of Chloe and everyone thinks he is responsible for Adam’s death.

 Nikki is enraged with fury and heartbreak and cannot believe what her husband has done.
-She wants to put her family back together and she will do anything to make that happen, according to TVOverMind.
+She wants to put her family back together, and she will do anything to make that happen, according to TVOverMind.

 Lily and Cane headed for divorce.